Title: Friday the 13th Part III in 3-D

 Well, yes and no. Let me explain:

-Putting the DVD in, I donned the glasses that were included and settled into the chair, but from the beginning something just didn't feel right.
-The way the glasses were designed didn't fit my noggin' all that well; they were too wide, the eyeholes too far apart, and the nose cut wasn't centered, which tended to draw your eyes to the left or to the center (-- think Opti-Grab from The Jerk).
+Putting the DVD in, I donned the glasses that were included and settled into the chair, but from the very beginning something just didn't feel right.
+The way the glasses were designed didn't fit my noggin' all that well; they were too wide, the eye-holes set too far apart, and the nose cut wasn't centered, which tended to draw your eyes to the left or to the center (-- think Opti-Grab from The Jerk).
 As for the picture, well, if you cocked your head just right and squinted, you almost got the effect the creator's intended.
-About a half-hour in, with all the overlapping images that wouldn't quite meld, I had a splitting headache; about an hour in it had erupted into a full blown migraine with the usual accompanying nausea, and then ten minutes later, I was rushing to the toilet and heaved up the Chinese take-out I'd ordered and eaten.
+Thus, about a half-hour in, with all the overlapping images that wouldn't quite meld, I had myself a splitting headache; about an hour in it had erupted into a full blown migraine with the usual accompanying nausea; and then ten minutes later, I was rushing to the toilet and heaved up the Chinese take-out I'd ordered and eaten.

 Thank you, movie.

-In the end, Friday the 13th Part III, no matter what dimension you see it in, is still a crummy movie, but from what I saw, forgetting the rough start due to some faulty equipment, I think 3-D on DVD is a viable commodity and look forward to more re-releases of other 3-D flicks.
-Creature from the Black Lagoon anyone?
+In the end, Friday the 13th Part 3, no matter what dimension you see it in, is still a crummy movie, but, from what I saw, forgetting the rough start due to some faulty equipment, I think 3-D on DVD is a viable commodity and look forward to more re-releases of other 3-D flicks.
+Think of it: It Came from Outer Space or Creature from the Black Lagoon anyone?

 2 comments: